• Skip to primary navigation

 Notes

-1. Don't use replace whole white peppercorns with pepper powder.
+1. Don't replace whole white peppercorns with pepper powder.
 Pounded whole peppercorns give a much stronger scent than white pepper powder and that's what makes this dish delicious.

 2. You can use any cut of pork you like.
 I recommend one with just a bit of fat or none at all.

-A lot of times we use sugar to round out the flavor of Thai dishes.
-But for Thai garlic pepper pork, it's better to use sweet soy sauce it helps us achieve that nice dark brown color sugar won't.
+4. A lot of times we use sugar to round out the flavor of Thai dishes.
+But for Thai garlic pepper pork, it's better to use sweet soy sauce as it helps us achieve that nice dark brown color sugar won't.

 Nutrition